 Notwithstanding his ‘upstanding character’ demeanor, Lee had a keen sense of how absurd life is and how comical people are as we strive to look good and make it in life.
 The scenes of laughter seemed endless.
 When we would riff on one absurd comical scene in life to another, it got going so fast that we would laugh til we hurt.

 Lee died, unexpectedly from my perspective, of heart failure in Tufts Medical Center on Dec.
 5. I have no idea what heart failure actually means as we were writing often during covid.
 All l I knew from him is that he was working out and seemed to be in good shape.
-I was shocked and deeply saddened to hear otherwise..
+I was shocked and deeply saddened to hear otherwise from Beth his wife.

 In the aftermath of his death, I came to realize that one cannot come to grips with the death of a best friend from childhood unless one also comes to grips with death itself, which grip is simply critical and foundational for living life.
 I realized that when someone dies, here’s what really happens: their physical body stops working.